-High achieving manufacturer, Stiltz Homelifts, is proud to announce its debut in The Sunday Times HSBC International Track 200.
-Ranking 43rd, this is a significant achievement for Stiltz.
-The 2021 league table also highlights the important contribution that private companies have made during the pandemic.
-Stiltz manufactures a range of contemporary domestic lifts.
-These products are disrupting the traditional stairlift industry whilst safeguarding against the ever-growing accessible housing crisis.
+High achieving manufacturer, Stiltz Homelifts, is proud to announce its debut in the Sunday Times HSBC International Track 200.
+Ranking 43rd, this is a significant achievement for Stiltz as the 2021 league table also highlights the important contribution that private companies have made during the pandemic.

 Compiled by Fast Track, the table ranks Britain’s mid-market private companies with the fastest-growing international sales measured over a two-year period.
-Stiltz saw an average annual international sales growth of 75%, international sales of £16.1m, with total sales equalling £27.5m.
+Stiltz Homelifts saw an average annual international sales growth of 75%, international sales of £16.1m, with total sales equalling £27.5m.
 Stiltz was also recognised for their recruitment drive during the pandemic.
 Global staff numbers have now reached 223, with Stiltz currently recruiting for sales executives, engineers and carpenters/builders.
-2020 also saw the launch of Stiltz flagship 36,000sqft HQ premises based in the West Midlands.
-The new HQ accommodates a Training Centre of Excellence, customer services, state-of-the-art R&D, extensive warehousing and a customer showroom.
+2020 also saw the launch of the Stiltz Homelifts flagship 36,000sqft HQ premises based in the West Midlands, which accommodates a Training Centre of Excellence, customer services, state-of-the-art R&D, extensive warehousing and a customer showroom.

 Pride of the Midlands

 27 companies headquartered in the Midlands (compared to 15 last year) have won places on the league table, including 17 new entrants.
 These regional stars have grown their international sales by an average of 59% a year over the last two years to a total of £892m, all are profitable and together they employ more than 18,000 people.